 - a.
-Students will attend on the regular school calendar.
-School hours may be adjusted slightly depending upon the campus. - b.
-For the beginning of the year, and for an undetermined length of time, the school schedule will change to a full-block schedule (A/B days), where on A days students have periods 1-4, and on B days students have periods 5-8.
+Students will attend on the regular school calendar. - b.
+At the WV2 and Draper campuses, for the beginning of the year, and for an undetermined length of time, the school schedule will change to a full-block schedule (A/B days), where on A days students have periods 1-4, and on B days students have periods 5-8.
 Please note: This is NOT an attendance schedule where students only attend on either A or B days.
-Students attend school every school day. - c.
+Students attend school every school day.
+The Salem campus will not be implementing the block schedule in secondary.
+As a very small school, the potential benefits at the Salem campus are not supportive of the change and safety can be achieved in other, more effective ways than changing the school schedule. - c.
 Students and staff will wear masks and/or shields - d.
 The full APA academic program will be provided - e.
 Extra-curricular activities will be provided as allowed by UHSAA rules and state guidance.
-Events will be live streamed as possible; spectators will be limited for most activities

-- f.
-Students will carry backpacks instead of using lockers, except as needed on a case-by-case basis - g.
+Events will be live streamed as possible; spectators will be limited for most activities - f.
+Students will carry backpacks instead of using lockers, except as needed on a case-by case basis.
+Campuses may allow the use of lockers as needed. - g.
 3 lunch periods will be held to decrease the number of students at lunch together - h.
 No large-group assemblies will be held - i.
 Symptom checking will be conducted by families each morning - j.
 Symptom checking will be conducted by first-period teachers each day - k.
 Desks or seats will be separated as far as possible - I. There will be fewer transitions each day due to the block schedule - m.
 Hand sanitizing upon entry and exit of classes - n.
 Frequent hand washing encouraged - o.
-Frequent sanitizing of desks, doorknobs, and other surfaces
+Frequent sanitizing of desks, doorknobs, and other surfaces a.
+Students will not come to the campus b.
+Students will be given a course schedule that will align with the on-campus schedule c.
+With the exception of the Salem Campus, school will be conducted on a full A/B block schedule, so students will have 4 classes per day, periods 1-4 one day and periods 5-8 the next day